-R9.
-To understand how to ask something they don't want to be kept private; the importance R22. about how to treat for help if a friendship is making do and which may make them of telling a trusted adult if they themselves and others with them feel unhappy unsafe R20.
-To know what to do if they come across something that respect; how to be polite and R10.
-To learn that bodies and feel unsafe or worried for scares them courteous feelings can be hurt by words themselves or others; who to L7.
-To learn about how the R23 . to recognise the ways in and actions; that people can ask for help and vocabulary to internet and digital devices can which they are the same and say hurtful things online use when asking for help; be used safely to find things out different to others R11.
-To learn about how people importance of keeping trying and to communicate with H20. about change and loss may feel if they experience until they are heard others (including death); to identify hurtful behaviour or bullying H8.
-To know how to keep safe L8.
-To learn about the role of feelings associated with this; to R12.
-To know that hurtful in the sun and protect skin from the internet in everyday life recognise what helps people to behaviour (offline and online) sun damage L9.
-To know that not all feel better including teasing, name-calling, H28. about rules and age information seen online is true H22. to recognise the ways in bullying and deliberately restrictions that keep us safe which we are all unique excluding others is not H29.
-To recognise risk in simple H25. to name the main parts of acceptable; how to report everyday situations and what the body including external bullying; the importance of action to take to minimise harm genitalia (e.g. vulva, vagina, telling a trusted adult H30.
-To learn about how to penis, testicles) R16.
-To learn about how to keep safe at home (including H26. about growing and respond if physical contact around electrical appliances) changing from young to old and makes them feel uncomfortable and fire safety (e.g. not playing with matches and lighters) how people's needs change H31.
-To know that household H27. about preparing to move or unsafe products (including medicines) to a new class/year group R21 .
-To learn about what is can be harmful if not used kind and unkind behaviour, and correctly how this can affect others H32.
-To know ways to keep safe R24.
-To understand how to in familiar and unfamiliar listen to other people and play environments (e.g. beach, and work cooperatively shopping centre, park, R25.
-To know how to talk about swimming pool, on the street) and share their opinions on and how to cross the road things that matter to them safely H14.
-To know how to recognise H33.
-To learn about the people what others might be feeling whose job it is to help keep us H16.
-To learn about ways of safe sharing feelings; a range of H35.
-To learn about what to do words to describe feelings if there is an accident and H23.
-To identify what they are someone is hurt H36.
-To know how to get help good at, what they like and in an emergency (how to dial dislike 999 and what to say) sos and what to say, I
+something they don't want to

+do and which may make them

+unsafe

+R20.
+To know what to do if they

+feel unsafe or worried for

+themselves or others; who to

+ask for help and vocabulary to

+use when asking for help;

+importance of keeping trying

+until they are heard

+H8.
+To know how to keep safe

+in the sun and protect skin from

+sun damage

+H28. about rules and age

+restrictions that keep us safe

+H29.
+To recognise risk in simple

+everyday situations and what

+action to take to minimise harm

+H30.
+To learn about how to

+keep safe at home (including

+around electrical appliances)

+and fire safety (e.g. not playing

+with matches and lighters)

+H31.
+To know that household

+products (including medicines)

+can be harmful if not used

+correctly

+H32.
+To know ways to keep safe

+in familiar and unfamiliar

+environments (e.g. beach,

+shopping centre, park,

+swimming pool, on the street)

+and how to cross the road

+safely

+H33.
+To learn about the people

+whose job it is to help keep us

+safe

+H35.
+To learn about what to do

+if there is an accident and

+someone is hurt

+H36.
+To know how to get help

+in an emergency (how to dial

+000

+999 and what to say)